Trapper Creek Campground, OR - Latest Reviews, Photos & Campground Map

-Trapper Creek Campground is located in the Crescent Ranger District of the Deschutes National Forest (1 hr 18 min southwest of Bend, OR) with an elevation of 4,811 feet.
+Trapper Creek Campground is located in the Crescent Ranger District, Deschutes National Forest (1 hr 18 min southwest of Bend, OR) with an elevation of 4,811 feet.
 There are a total of 18 campsites.
 The campground is normally open from mid May to mid October.
 Sites can accommodate RVs between 22 and 40 feet.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Fees range from $23.00 to $46.00.
+Some amenities include boat ramp, swimming.
+Activities include biking, boating, fishing, hiking trails, floating sports.

 Trapper CreekTrapper Creek